destinymalone/head-first-java-cliffsnotes-example/chapter-8-interfaces-and-abstract-classes-serious-polymorphism/README.md

 Object o = al.get(index);

 Dog d = (Dog) o;
-// Cast the Object back to a Dof we know is there.
+// Cast the Object back to a Dog we know is there.

 d.roam();